-Pursuant to Article 415 (2) of the CRR, Aareal Bank Group has no significant foreign currency exposure in its portfolio.
-As at the reporting date 31 December 2021, the largest foreign currency portfolio in USD amounts to 2.42% of total liabilities.
+Pursuant to Article 415 (2) of the CRR, Aareal Bank Group currently has no significant foreign currency exposure in its portfolio.
+As at 31 December 2022, the largest foreign currency portfolio in USD amounts to 2.46% of total liabilities.
 The Bank monitors the portfolio as to the existence of significant foreign currency exposures on a regular basis.